 The Lao Cai-Hanoi-Hai Phong Railway is a proposed upgrade of the current railway along the same route.
 The original line is a metre-gauge railway that was built by France to connect Kunming in China to the port in Haiphong.

 The new line would be a standard-gauge railway that will be connected to the standard-gauge railway from Kunming to Hekou on the China-Vietnam border.
-The line would carry passenger and cargo rail, and it would have a top speed of 160 km/h.
+The line will carry passenger and cargo rail, with a top speed of 160 km/h.
+Construction is expected to commence at the end of 2025.

 Lao Cai-Hanoi-Hai Phong Railway Map